mkyleUD/Caviness-HPC-Intro/_episodes/08-responsiblity.md

 ## Test before scaling

+All {{ site.host_name }} users are members of a workgroup whose owner bought into the cluster.
+This means that users are not billed for the resources they use by their submitted jobs.
-Remember that you are generally charged for usage on shared systems.
-A simple mistake in a job script can end up costing a large amount of resource budget.
+However, this does not mean that users should not use the same care and caution when submitting large jobs.
+A simple mistake in a job script can tie up a large amount of resource.
 Imagine a job script with a mistake that makes it sit doing nothing for 24 hours on 1000 cores or one where you have requested 2000 cores by mistake and only use 100 of them!
 This problem can be compounded when people write scripts that automate job submission (for example, when running the same calculation or analysis over lots of different input).
-When this happens it hurts both you (as you waste lots of charged resource) and other users (who are blocked from accessing the idle compute nodes).

-On very busy resources you may wait many days in a queue for your job to fail within 10 seconds of starting due to a trivial typo in the job script.
-This is extremely frustrating!
-Most systems provide dedicated resources for testing that have short wait times to help you avoid this issue.
+These mistakes could cause the job to be preempted on the standard node, or tie up your workgroup’s resources.
+This could limit or even block other members of your workgroup from submitting a job.

+To help users test jobs {{ site.host_name }} has `devel` nodes.
+These nodes have limited resources which are intended for testing jobs with short queues times.
+This will help prevent the wasting of shared workgroup and community resources.

 > ## Test job submission scripts that use large amounts of resource
 > Before submitting a large run of jobs, submit one as a test first to make sure everything works